 The Geology Department does not accept courses more than 10 years old towards the major.

-The minor consists of at least 6 required courses and must include one unit from GEOL 101, or 104, or 110 (only one unit counts toward the minor) plus GEOL 200 and any four additional Geology courses.
+The minor consists of at least 6 required courses and must include one unit from GEOL 101, or 104, or 110, or 140 (only one unit counts toward the minor) plus GEOL 200 and any four additional Geology courses.

 The Geology Department does not accept courses more than 10 years old towards the minor.